Visual Instructions Editor

 This feature is currently in a closed beta.
 To request access for your organization, please reach out to your account executive.
 If you are unsure who your Account Executive is, please contact Skillable Support.

-Lab Instructions are written for hands-on labs, for learners to follow while working in the lab environment.
-This document will discuss the features available in the Instructions Editor and explain how to use them.
+This article describes the features available in the Instructions Editor and explain how to use them.
 The Skillable Studio Visual Instructions Editor is a versatile and powerful Markdown editor.
 It supports both Markdown (Code) mode and Visual mode, making it easy to switch between writing in plain text and a more visual format.

 Editor Key Features